Puddle of Mudd: Ubiquitous (2021–2023)

-In 2022, Scantlin stated a new album was in the works, and was 'basically pretty much done'.
+In 2022, Scantlin stated an album was in the works, and was 'basically pretty much done'.
 The band's sixth album titled Ubiquitous was released on September 8, 2023.

 Ubiquitous marked Puddle of Mudd's first album not to include newly recorded material, instead being composed of demos from throughout the band's career, including a re-recorded version of their 1994 track "Poke Out My Eyes" from the debut EP Stuck, as well as "Dance with Me" and "U Wrekd Me", both songs originally recorded during the sessions for their 2007 release Famous.
 Other tracks such as "My Baby", "Running Out of Time", "Candy", "Complication" and "California" were recorded with former members Doug Ardito and Christian Stone in 2012 in anticipation of a scrapped sixth album.
 Later tracks include "Man in the Mirror" and "Butterface", both being written and recorded in 2022, whereas "Cash and Cobain" was recorded in 2020.

 Shortly after the album's release, Wes Scantlin cancelled upcoming shows due to the shows being booked without his consent by his management team.
 Scantlin stated in a later interview that all involved in the bookings were fired and may have included band members.